hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 2. Upload that ``splice-util-featured-app-proxies.dar`` file to your Exchange Validator Node.

+3. Change the :ref:`Ledger API user setup <setup-ledger-api-users>` such that the

+   a. the user used by Withdrawal Automation also has the ``readAs(exchangeParty)`` right

+   b. the user that performs the :ref:`exchange parties setup <exchange-parties-setup>`
+      also has the ``canActAs(exchangeParty)`` right.

-3. Add a step to the :ref:`treasury party setup <treasury-party-setup>` to also create a ``DelegateProxy`` contract with ``provider = exchangeParty`` and ``delegate = treasuryParty``.
+4. Add a step to the :ref:`treasury party setup <treasury-party-setup>` to also create a ``DelegateProxy`` contract with ``provider = exchangeParty`` and ``delegate = treasuryParty``.

    Use the ``/v2/commands/submit-and-wait``
    `endpoint <https://github.com/digital-asset/canton/blob/97b837d7b7e9a499963cba1d39a017648c46e8d7/community/ledger/ledger-json-api/src/test/resources/json-api-docs/openapi.yaml#L6>`__
    submit the ``create`` command for the ``DelegateProxy`` template.
-   You will need to `authenticate as a participant user <https://docs.digitalasset.com/build/3.3/sdlc-howtos/applications/secure/authorization.html>`__ with ``ActAs(exchangeParty)`` rights to submit this command.

-4. Change the initialization code of the Withdrawal Automation to:
+5. Change the initialization code of the Withdrawal Automation to:

    a. query the active contracts of the ``exchangeParty`` for the
       ``DelegateProxy`` contract created in the previous step and